-Operating Recommendation Frequency Section Reference Allow ~20 minutes for instrument warmup before taking data Each startup 3.2, D.3 Inlet tubing should be made of inert materials, such as PTFE, PFA, FED, PVDF (do not use Tygon®, polypropylene, or metal tubing) Each use 3.2, D.3 Unused inlet(s) should be unobstructed/ uncapped to prevent inadvertent damage to the internal pump Each use; for standard instrument and multi-channel D.3 Check the zero offset Occasionally 3.10, 6 Perform multipoint calibration Annually Any time major disassembly of components is performed Any time the zero or span checks give results outside of the acceptable limits 5 If strong temperature fluctuations are expected, place the instrument in a thermally insulated box User-defined 3.2, D.3 If using the Model 106 Ozone Monitor downstream of an ozone generator, use dry oxygen (not air) as the feed gas for the ozone generator so that corrosives will not be produced by the ozone generator.
-Especially important for low-concentration Monitors 106-L and 106-M D.3 Do not pressurize the inlet of the instrument.
-Use a tee to vent at the inlet if you are providing a flow to the instrument.
+Operating Recommendation Frequency Section Reference Allow ~20 minutes for instrument warmup before taking data Each startup 3.2, D.3 Inlet tubing should be made of inert materials, such as PTFE, PFA, FED, PVDF (do not use Tygon®, polypropylene, or metal tubing) Each use 3.2, D.3 Unused inlets should be unobstructed/ uncapped to prevent inadvertent damage to the internal pump Each use D.3 Check the zero offset Occasionally 3.10, 6 Perform multipoint calibration Annually Any time major disassembly of components is performed Any time the zero or span checks give results outside of the acceptable limits 5 If strong temperature fluctuations are expected, place the instrument in a thermally insulated box User-defined 3.2, D.3 If using the Model 106-L or Model 106-M Ozone Monitor downstream of an ozone generator, be sure to use dry oxygen (not air) as the feed gas for the ozone generator to that corrosives will not be produced by the ozone generator.
+Each use 3.2 Do not pressurize the inlet of the instrument.
+Use a tee to vent at the inlet if providing a flow to the instrument.
 Each use 3.2, D.3